Shuvam-2000/FlavourJunction/README.md

-Sure!
-Here’s a template for your README file that covers the essential aspects of your project:

----

 # Food Website

 Welcome to the Food Website project!
 This is a responsive single-page application built with React and Tailwind CSS, featuring a range of sections for a seamless user experience.
 The app is designed to help users browse food options, filter by categories, place orders, and sign in.